mongodb/specifications/source/faas-automated-testing/faas-automated-testing.rst

 Drivers MUST run the function on a single variant in Evergreen, in order to not potentially hit the Atlas API rate limit.
-The variant itself MUST be either a RHEL8 or Ubuntu 20 variant in order to have the SAM CLI installed.
+The variant itself MUST have the SAM CLI installed.

 Description of the behaviour of run-deployed-lambda-aws-tests.sh: